schwilklab/emacs-starter/README.md

 Some keybindings (shortcuts to a few functions in efuncs.el):
 * "C-x g"   magit-status
 * "C-c \\"  the-the: find duplicated words in your text (spellcheckers usually miss these)
+* "M-q"     In text documents correctly fills and unfills text blocks.
+See efuncs.el
 * "C-c d"   insert-date-string: insert a quick date such as 2013-10-22

 [cua-mode]:http://www.emacswiki.org/CuaMode